mhmdawnallah/RLOSF-Screening-Exercise-Testing-Infrastructure-for-VowpalWabbit/README.md

 project/
 │
 ├── github/workflows/
-│   └── ci.yml # Continous Integration Workflow to run tests using GitHub Actions
+│   └── ci_cd.yml # Continous Integration and Deployment Workflow using GitHub Actions
 │
 ├── src/
 │   ├── linear_regression.py # Linear Regression Class which is the implementation of NewTrainer Abstract Interface